chrisvasqm/api-music/README.md

 # Music API

-NodeJS based backend to showcase how to use Drizzle ORM with TypeScript to keep track of:
+NodeJS based backend to showcase how to use Drizzle ORM with TypeScript and a PostgreSQL database to keep track of:

 - Albumns
 - Songs